 What is Agile SDLC?

-Developers focus on the most important features at any given moment, rather than going “according to plan.”
+Developers use an iterative approach in order to focus on the most important features at any given moment, rather than going “according to plan.”

 What is the difference between Waterfall SDLC and Agile SDLC?

 To see the difference between a traditional Waterfall SDLC and Agile, you first need to understand both models.

 The Waterfall model